 Wrapping up

-Your Snapdragon Galaxy S20 should be rooted with Magisk now with TWRP recovery installed.
+That’s it!
+Your Snapdragon Galaxy S20 should be rooted with Magisk and TWRP recovery installed.
 Once your phone boots set it up by following the on-screen instructions.

 Starting with Magisk v20.4, Magisk Hide is disabled out-of-the-box on new installations.
-So, make sure that you enable it from the Magisk Manager settings.
+So, make sure that you enable it from the Magisk app settings.

 While at it, you can also check if your rooted Galaxy S20 passes SafetyNet.
 If SafetyNet fails and shows ‘Hardware’ evalType, it means that Google’s new hardware-backed attestation is now in effect on your phone.
 You can try fixing this by using the Universal SafetyNet Fix module.